ch-stark/blog1506/acm/README2.md

 <p align="center">
   <img src="https://github.com/jwilms1971/blog/blob/main/acm/Screenshot from 2022-10-26 09-37-46.png">
-  <em>Diagram 2.
-Hibernating a cluster to simulate catastrophic cloud provider loss</em>
+  <em>Diagram 3.
+Hibernating a cluster to simulate the catastrophic loss of a cloud provider</em>
 </p>

 After a short while the standby PostgreSQL server is promoted to primary which can be seen in the following output obtained after the standby comes back online as the new primary.